Frequently Asked Questions

 Our aim is to help public services improve through our investigations and reports.

 We investigate public service complaints covering education, local authorities, central government, social housing, and health and social care.
-We look at complaints about maladministration, which is generally taken to mean poor administration or the wrong application of rules.
+We look at complaints about maladministration, which is generally taken to mean poor administration or the wrong application of the rules.
 Examples include:

 We can only deal with complaints about public service providers.